Electron backscatter diffraction: The reference pattern problem

-Nonetheless, in HR-EBSD analysis, the lattice distortion field is still calculated relative to a reference pattern or point (EBSP0) per grain in the map, and is dependent on the lattice distortion at the point.
+In HR-EBSD analysis, the lattice distortion field is calculated relative to a reference pattern or point (EBSP0) per grain in the map, and is dependent on the lattice distortion at the point.
 The lattice distortion field in each grain is measured with respect to this point; therefore, the absolute lattice distortion at the reference point (relative to the unstrained crystal) is excluded from the HR-EBSD elastic strain and rotation maps.
-This ‘reference pattern problem’ is similar to the ‘d0 problem’ in X-ray diffraction, and affects the nominal magnitude of HR-EBSD stress fields.
+This 'reference pattern problem' is similar to the 'd0 problem' in X-ray diffraction, and affects the nominal magnitude of HR-EBSD stress fields.
 However, selecting the reference pattern (EBSP0) plays a key role, as severely deformed EBSP0 adds phantom lattice distortions to the map values, thus, decreasing the measurement precision.

 The local lattice distortion at the EBSP0 influences the resultant HR-EBSD map, e.g., a reference pattern deformed in tension will directly reduce the HR-EBSD map tensile strain magnitude while indirectly influencing the other component magnitude and the strain's spatial distribution.
 Furthermore, the choice of EBSP0 slightly affects the GND density distribution and magnitude, and choosing a reference pattern with a higher GND density reduces the cross-correlation quality, changes the spatial distribution and induces more errors than choosing a reference pattern with high lattice distortion.
-Additionally, there is no apparent connection between EBSP0’s IQ and EBSP0's local lattice distortion.
+Additionally, there is no apparent connection between EBSP0's IQ and EBSP0's local lattice distortion.

-The use of simulated reference patterns for absolute strain measurement is still an active area of research and scrutiny as difficulties arise from a variation of inelastic electron scattering with depth which limits the accuracy of dynamical diffraction simulation models, and imprecise determination of the pattern centre which leads to phantom strain components which cancel out when using experimentally acquired reference patterns.
-Other methods assumed that absolute strain at EBSP0 can be determined using crystal plasticity finite-element (CPFE) simulations, which then can be then combined with the HR-EBSD data (e.g., using linear ‘top-up’ method or displacement integration) to calculate the absolute lattice distortions.
+The use of simulated reference patterns for absolute strain measurement is still an active area of research and scrutiny as difficulties arise from the variation of inelastic electron scattering with depth which limits the accuracy of dynamical diffraction simulation models, and imprecise determination of the pattern centre which leads to phantom strain components which cancel out when using experimentally acquired reference patterns.
+Other methods assumed that absolute strain at EBSP0 can be determined using crystal plasticity finite-element (CPFE) simulations, which then can be then combined with the HR-EBSD data (e.g., using linear 'top-up' method or displacement integration) to calculate the absolute lattice distortions.

 In addition, GND density estimation is nominally insensitive to (or negligibly dependent upon) EBSP0 choice, as only neighbour point-to-point differences in the lattice rotation maps are used for GND density calculation.
 However, this assumes that the absolute lattice distortion of EBSP0 only changes the relative lattice rotation map components by a constant value which vanishes during derivative operations, i.e., lattice distortion distribution is insensitive to EBSP0 choice.